larrywright/larrywright.me/content/post/a-collection-of-links-on-github-actions.md

 ---
-title: "A Collection of Links on Github Actions"
+title: "A Collection of Links About Github Actions"
 date: 2019-01-24
 draft: false
 description: "I'm excited about the potential of Github Actions.
 While I wait to get access to it, I've been collecting links to things I've read about it."